eddyerburgh/notes/conventions.md

    > To statically create a tasklet you can use the macros `DECLARE_TASKLET()` and `DECLARE_TASKLET_DISABLED()`.

+3. Use parentheses for system calls:

+   > It's created in response to the `open()` system call, and is destroyed in response to the `close()` system call.

-3. Reference C structs by their name:
+4. Reference C structs by their name:

    > The superblock is represented by the `super_block` struct.

-4. Write system calls with parentheses:

-   > It's created in response to the `open()` system call, and is destroyed in response to the `close()` system call.

 5. Format flags as code: